 The notice of general meetings of Shareholders are announced to Shareholders on SGXNET, together with explanatory notes or a circular on items of special business, at least 14 clear days (for ordinary resolutions) or 21 clear days (for special resolutions) before the meeting.
-Physical copies of the notice of general meetings are also sent to Shareholders.
 The Board welcomes questions from Shareholders who have an opportunity to raise issues either informally or formally before or at the general meetings of Shareholders.

-All Directors attended the AGM of the Company held on 26 April 2024.
+All Directors attended the AGM of the Company held during FY2022 on 27 May 2022.
 All Directors normally attend the general meetings of Shareholders.
-The Chairperson of the ARC, Chairman of the RC and Chairman of the NC are normally available at the meeting to answer those questions relating to the work of these Committees.
+The Chairmen and/or Chairwoman of the ARC, RC and NC are normally available at the meeting to answer those questions relating to the work of these Committees.
 The Company's external auditors will also be present to assist the Directors in addressing queries by Shareholders about the conduct of audit and the preparation and content of the auditors' report.
 (Provision 11.3 of the Code)

-The Company Secretary prepares minutes of general meetings that include substantial and relevant comments or queries from Shareholders relating to the agenda of the general meeting and responses from the Board and Management thereto.
+The Company Secretary prepares minutes of general meetings that include substantial and relevant comments or gueries from Shareholders relating to the agenda of the general meeting and responses from the Board and Management thereto.
 These minutes are published on SGXNET as well as the Company's corporate website as soon as practicable, and in any event no later than one (1) month from the date of AGM.
 (Provision 11.5 of the Code)